List of Subjects

 Environmental Science cannot be studied with Biology, Chemistry, and/or Physics at Advanced or Intermediate Levels.

 Physics is the foundation of all sciences, exploring matter and energy, forces and fields, waves and particles, and space and time.
-It explains all phenomena, visible or invisible.
-Students learn fundamental laws including the conservation of energy and momentum applying them from subatomic particles to the cosmos.
+It explains all phenomena, visible and invisible.
+Students learn fundamental laws, including the conservation of energy and momentum, applying them from subatomic particles to the cosmos.
 Physics fosters analytical thinking and problem-solving skills essential for careers in engineering, medicine, information technology, research, and renewable energy.

 Advanced Level

 The Advanced Level syllabus covers mechanics, thermal physics, electricity and magnetism, waves, optics, and modern topics such as quantum theory and nuclear physics.
-Students will develop strong analytical and problem-solving skills and gain practical experience through laboratory work.
-This course is ideal for those planning to pursue careers in science, engineering, or technology.
+Students develop strong analytical and problem-solving skills and gain practical experience through laboratory work.
+This course is well suited for those planning to pursue careers in science, engineering, or technology.

 Intermediate Level

 The Intermediate Level syllabus introduces core principles of physics, including motion, energy, electricity, and wave behaviour.
-It provides a solid foundation for students who wish to pursue science-related careers or simply deepen their understanding of the physical world.
+It provides a solid foundation for students who wish to pursue careers in science related fields or simply deepen their understanding of the physical world.

 Special Considerations